aaagab/nargs/developer.md

 Arguments with property `_preset=True` follow certain rules to prevent runtime error due to arguments' definition:
 - if `_preset=True` and argument's has required values but property `_default` is not set then Nargs throws an error.
 Reason: if a preset argument had a required values but no default values then it would throw an error when implicitly added.
 Implicitly added arguments can't throw error because end-user didn't add them explicitly so he or she wouldn't understand the issue.
 - if `_preset=True` and argument's property `_allow_parent_fork=False` then Nargs throws an error.
-Reason: if a preset argument is implicitly added and it doesn't allow parent fork, then a parent argument with `_fork=True` will never be able to fork.
+Reason: if a preset argument is implicitly added and it doesn't allow parent fork, then a parent argument with `_repeat="fork"` will never be able to fork.
 - if `_preset=True`, argument's property `_allow_siblings=False` and at least one sibling has property `_preset=True` then Nargs throws an error.
 Reason: if a preset argument argument does not allow siblings then a conflict would appear if another sibling was also a preset and argument and both preset arguments would be added implicitly.
 - if `_preset=True` and argument's property `_need_child=True` then Nargs throws an error.
 Reason: preset arguments may be added implicitly but if `_need_child=True` then implicitly added arguments may trigger an error.
 Implicitly added argument should never triggers an error and end-user should only have to solve errors that he or she triggers.
 - if two sibling arguments have `_preset=True` and they are both in the same `_xor` group then Nargs throws an error.
 Reason: preset siblings may be added implicitly at the same time so they can't exclude each other.